What Vaccines Does Medicare Cover?

 - Flu Shot

-- Medicare Part B covers one flu shot each flu season for free.
-The shot is available in both a regular strength dose and a high strength dose for extra immunity.
+- Medicare Part B fully covers one flu shot each flu season.
+The shot is either a regular strength dose or the high strength dose for extra immunity.

 - Pneumococcal Vaccinations

-- Medicare covers two different pneumococcal shots to protect you from different strains of a bacteria that can cause pneumonia.
-Many people need only one shot in their lifetime.
-However, a second, different shot is covered 11 months after the first shot.
+- Medicare covers two different pneumococcal shots which protect you from different strains of pneumonia-causing bacteria.
+Many people need only one shot; however, a second, different shot is covered 11 months after the first shot.

 - Hepatitis B

-- Medicare covers Hepatitis B shots for people at medium or high risk for the disease.
-Check with your doctor to see if you qualify for a free Hepatitis B shot.
+- Medicare fully covers Hepatitis B shots for people at medium or high risk for the disease.
+Check with your doctor to see if you qualify.

-Some shots are only covered by Medicare if they are related to a doctor’s specific treatment of an injury or illness.
+Other vaccines, like a tetanus or rabies shot, are covered by Medicare Part B if they are related to a doctor’s treatment of an injury or illness.

 Vaccinations Covered by Medicare Part D

-Medicare prescription drug (Part D) plans pay for commercially available vaccines not already covered by Medicare Part B.
+Medicare Part D, the prescription drug plan, pays for commercially available vaccines not covered by Medicare Part B.

-According to the Centers for Medicare and Medicaid Services, a medical professional must deem the shot reasonable and necessary to prevent illness.
+According to the Centers for Medicare and Medicaid Services, a medical professional must deem the shot reasonable and necessary to prevent illness, and your co-pays will vary according to your particular plan.

-Part D plans have special rules, such as prior authorization from your doctor or quantity limits.
-Contact your plan provider for coverage details.
+Part D plans often have special rules for vaccines, such as needing prior authorization from your doctor or quantity limits.
+Contact your plan provider for your specific coverage details.

 Costs for Part D-Covered Vaccinations

-How much you pay for Part D shots can vary depending on where you get vaccinated.
+Otherwise, how much you pay for Part D shots can vary depending on your plan and where you get vaccinated.

 You can receive vaccinations at an in-network pharmacy or your doctor’s office.
-Your doctor can also coordinate with a pharmacy to bill your Part D plan for the cost of the vaccination process.
+Your doctor can also coordinate with your pharmacy to directly bill your Part D plan for the vaccination, so you will only owe your plan’s coinsurance or copay.

-It’s important to check your plan’s coverage rules to find out the most affordable place to get vaccinated.
+Make sure to check your plan’s coverage rules to find the most affordable place to get vaccinated

 Frequently Asked Questions About Medicare Coverage for Vaccines

 - Centers for Disease Control and Prevention.
-(2017, March 31).
-How to Pay for Vaccines.
-Retrieved from https://www.cdc.gov/vaccines/adults/pay-for-vaccines.html
+(2022, March 30).
+What Vaccines are Recommended for You.
+Retrieved from https://www.cdc.gov/vaccines/adults/rec-vac/index.html

 Calling this number connects you to one of our trusted partners.